l0b5ter/NastyPS2Script/README.md

 # NastyPS2Script

 PS2 aint there it sud be regarding to cheats prevention, and now that alot of new players have gotten into it.
 There sud be more awerness regarding this matter!
-Some days ago there was a stream which discussed "Casual to competitive", i think the game aint ready to take that step yet.
+There was this stream which discussed "Casual to competitive", i think the game aint ready to take that step yet.
 Theres are things that needs to be adressed before thinking about real competitive gameplay.
-Well in the meantime, competivtive could be hold on a server with monitoring. doing it to all server is to soon.
+Well in the meantime, competitive could be hold on a server with monitoring.
+Doing it to all server is to soon.
 Theres no "police" yet.

 Also what about ps4?
 Its harder to cheat on that platform than on pc, due to its platform.

 Anyway below is a script i made to make things alot easier in the game, to be honest ive been using it when my kd has been looking bad.
 But i want everyone to know how easy it is to cheat in the game.
 No 3rd party detection, makes it easy having a script running in the background.
-PS. i havent shared this script with anyone yet, only people with link will see this.
+PS. 'i havent shared this script with anyone yet', only people with link will see this.
 Dont wanna ruin the game, so i want you to know how some of the basic cheats work and how to easy detect them.